Terms & Conditions

 Unique Student Identifier (USI)

-From 1 February 2015, ALL new students enrolling in nationally accredited training are required to provide written evidence to prove their identity.
+ALL students enrolling in nationally accredited training are required to provide photographic evidence to prove their identity (ie Drivers Licence, proof of age card, Passport) and also provide their USI (unique Student Identifier).
 Students without any proof of identity or a pre-existing USI cannot be enrolled.
+Firstaidpro cannot issue a certificate to any student, regardless of course outcome result, without the student providing a USI.
 You can download a fact sheet about the USI here

 .
 If you do not already have your USI, visit the USI website